davidnormo/davidnormo.github.io/markdown/front-end-cross-cutting-concerns.md

 So if we say our code is made up of multiple concerns, i.e. there are different bits that affect/are important to someone then a cross cutting concern (which I'll refer to as CCC onwards) is another concern that is intermingled in multiple other concerns.
 And this is where the problems usually occur, with the intermingling.
 A CCC in its nature introduces coupling.

 So what are some of theses pernicious CCCs?
-Here are a handful that I come in to contact with in UI codebases.
+Here are a handful that I come in to contact with in UI codebases:

 - Logging
 - SEO